 Imagine the effect of these words (16:35) on believers in Ezekiel’s day!
 Shock and horror!
 Is this how God thinks of you and me?
 Then comes that wonderful word of promise that has now been fulfilled with Jesus (16:60-63).

-“I will establish my covenant with you, and you shall know that I am the LORD, that you may remember and be confounded, and never open your mouth against because of your shame, when I atone for you for all that you have done, declares the Lord GOD.”
+“I will establish my covenant with you, and you shall know that I am the LORD, that you may remember and be confounded, and never open your mouth again because of your shame, when I atone for you for all that you have done, declares the Lord GOD.”

-But they are incredibly important.
+But they are words of incredible importance.

-We see how serious God takes sin.
+We see how serious God takes our sin.

 * Dear Lord God,

-Praise You, hallelujah, what a saviour!
+Praise You, hallelujah, what a Saviour!